sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

             |
          ansnode3

-This is to say, we are going to create a proxy machine which will be the only thing with internet access. this internet access will be talk to the machine we are running on with a proxy, have one node for administration, three for kubernetes, and three for non-kubernetes services.
+This is to say, we are going to create a proxy machine which will be the only thing with internet access.
+In addition to this machine, we will have one node for administration tasks, three for kubernetes, and three for non-kubernetes services, managed by ansible.

 We are going to refer to this as 'network plan 1'.